Curated and Reviewed by

 Lesson Planet

-Class members will be as confident as prize-winning thoroughbreds after completing a worksheet on figurative language.
+Class members will be as confident as prize-winning thoroughbreds after completing a instructional activity on figurative language.
 Young writers jot down metaphors and similes for three categories: they way they look, they way they feel, and the way they act.

 165 Views